 Playing a game of squash can also help to reduce any stress that may have built up during the day or week.
 Much like going to the gym, taking your anger out on the squash ball is a great way of releasing any stress.

 Away from the physical side of things, playing squash is also a great social activity.
 You need at least two people to play, which means you're either going to be taking a friend with you or making new ones at your local sports club.

 Having an active social life is important as you age, as you look to make sure that you don't become lonely.
 You're bound to make friends at a squash club, as you already have one thing in common with everybody there.

 Each player in a game of squash will need their own racket.
 Generally, these rackets have a long handle and a small head.
 Just like tennis rackets, there are several different brands, sizes and weights available on the market.

 Alongside your racket, we would also advise wearing eye protection.
-As we’ve already mentioned, the squash ball can reach speeds of over 100mph and it will cause some damage if it hits you in the eye.
 Eye protection is mandatory in all official competition matches.
-Look for the British Standard BS7930.1 Squash on any eye wear you purchase to ensure the right quality.
+Look for the British Standard BS7930.1 Squash on any eyewear you purchase to ensure the right quality.

 In terms of clothing, we suggest going for comfortable sportswear.
-You’re going to be moving around a lot, so make sure your trainers are comfortable.
-Perhaps use running shoes, or trainers which soft innersoles.
+You're going to be moving around a lot, so make sure your trainers are comfortable.
+Perhaps use running shoes or trainers which have soft innersoles.
 A lightweight sporting t-shirt and shorts, along with sweatbands would be a good idea.